 The best time to enroll in a Medicare Advantage Plan in Texas is during your Initial Enrollment Period.
-If you miss that, you also have the opportunity to enroll during the Annual Enrollment Period or a Special Enrollment Period, if you qualify.
+If you miss that, you also have the opportunity to enroll during the General Enrollment Period or a Special Enrollment Period, if you qualify.

 If you’re enrolled in a Medicare Advantage plan, you can also use the Medicare Advantage Open Enrollment Period to switch to another plan.

 Creditable prescription drug coverage is a requirement of Medicare.
 Are you choosing not to enroll in a Medicare Advantage or Medicare Advantage Prescription Drug Plan?
 And you don’t have creditable coverage from another source?
 If so, then you’ll likely need to enroll in a stand-alone prescription drug plan (Medicare Part D), along with your Original Medicare Parts A and B.

 Medicare Part D pays for some of the costs of prescription drugs at participating pharmacies in your community.
 You usually pay a monthly premium, which varies by plan, and an annual deductible.

 In 2022, there are 28 stand-alone Medicare Part D prescription drug plans available in Texas.
 There are 8 plans that will offer lower out-of-pocket costs through the Part D Senior Savings Model.
 And 28% of people with Medicare Part D get Extra Help (CMS).

 All individuals with Original Medicare Part A and/or Part B have access to a standalone Medicare Part D prescription drug plan.